IzaacMammadov/docs.urbit.org/content/courses/hoon-school/G-trees.md

 wings, and all limb expressions are wing expressions.

-We mention this because it is convenient to refer to all limbs and non-trivial wings as simply “wings”.
+We mention this because it is convenient to refer to all limbs and non-trivial wings as simply "wings".

 ### Names and Faces